PM demands ministers do ‘everything’ to secure release of captured Britons - NewsBreak

 Britain argues that Mr Aslin, from Newark in Nottinghamshire, and Mr Pinner, from Bedfordshire, are legitimate members of the Ukrainian army and should therefore be treated as prisoners of war.

-In a statement to the Newark Advertiser, a member of Mr Aslin’s family said: “We love Aiden with all our hearts.
+In a statement to the Newark Advertiser, one of Mr Aslin’s family said: “We love Aiden with all our hearts.
 He and Shaun, as members of Ukrainian armed forces, should be treated with respect, just like any other prisoners of war.

 “They are not, and never were, mercenaries.